 Well Done St John's!

-St John's CE First School was judged outstanding in June 2014 by SIAMS.
+St John's CE First School was judged 'Excellent' in June 2019by SIAMS.

 Please read the full SIAMS report for St John's CE First School.
-Our Church school distinctiveness is a strength of the school and our close links to St John's Church provides many opportunities to develop our spirituality and embed our understanding of the Christian values for life.
+Our Church school distinctiveness is a strength of the school and our close links to St John's Church provides many opportunities to develop our spirituality and embed our understanding of the Christian vision and values.